UMD-INST377/Group-Project-Base/README.md

  ### To filter through the reviews to find a specific review or rating just input your search in the field and press load table to see your filter results

+  # Known Bugs and Future Development
+  ## Bugs:
+  - "Load Table" button in reviews must be hit twice to successfully show requested results (one time click does not generate the table on the side)
+  - The map in the "locations" page will cover up the form in views that don't have large resolutions (very sorry).
+  - Upon loading the restaurants page, you may see a different style as the background for a couple of seconds before it subsquently reveals proper background styling.

+## Future Development:
+* Add more restaurants to the database/website, preferably make it more inclusive to other ethnic cuisines rather than just hispanic cuisines.
+* Find a way to implement a login page, store user login information and make a legit, multi-functional website (implementing a cache).
+* Enhancing the user experience by using friendlier colors for colorblind audiences (inclusivity is important!), perhaps also trying to implement text to speech for enchanced accessibility.
+* Adding restaurant names or addresses when user click on a map marker on the location page.
+In addition, perhaps turning the raw day into a json file so it can be hooked up to an api for fetching results.

+NOTE: These suggestions would be amazing to implement, some are too complicated beyond our capabilities this semester & with the knowledge learned in this course.
+We would love to see someone expand on this project and enhance it.